 Check your digital advertising jargon at the door!
 Remember that many local business owners don’t speak the language of digital marketers and might not understand LTV, CPC, ROAS, and all the other acronyms us marketers use to communicate results.

-Translating your results into relevant digital advertising metrics to your clients, alongside those other important metrics, can be critical in helping your client understand what you're doing for them.
+Analyzing your ads and translating your results into relevant digital advertising data is a critical way to help your client understand what you're doing for them.
 Numbers like in-store visits and phone calls help prove the value of digital advertising to clients.Numbers like in-store visits and phone calls help prove the value of #digitaladvertising to clients.Click To Tweet

 Try incorporating more universally-understandable local business terms like in-store visits, direct phone calls, and real-life sales to drive home the genuine value of digital advertising.